 Iowa Lutheran is also home to one of Iowa's largest, private hospital-based mental health facilities.
 Combining advanced medical care with psychiatric diagnostic and treatment capabilities, it addresses mental illness and emotional or behavioral problems alike.
-Lutheran's capabilities include child and adolescent psychiatry along with a dual psychiatric and chemical dependency unit for adolescents.
+Lutheran's capabilities include child and adolescent psychiatry.

 Powell Chemical Dependency Center at Iowa Lutheran has been a leader in Iowa and across the nation in developing treatment programs for chemically affected people.
 The center has treated individuals for more than 25 years.